-TEACH (Teacher Education & Access to College for Highschoolers) is a year round program that works to recruit underrepresented students from Chicago public high schools to pursue teacher education.
+TEACH (Teacher Education & Access to College for Highschoolers) is a year round program that works to recruit underrepresented students from Chicago, Decatur, and Peoria public high schools to pursue teacher education.
 TEACH provides high school students with post secondary and teacher education programming by training them to engage children in local elementary schools from which they graduated.
 This process inculcates community ownership and serves as a model to empower them to mentor and tutor elementary students in their own community.
 It offers opportunities in both teaching topics and general college access information.
 TEACH nurtures students' passion for teaching and guides them on their path.

 Building bridges between university preparation and on-the-job, community-based teaching and learning is central to the Chicago Teacher Education Pipeline's mission.
 We have been able to identify and partner with five, culturally distinct Chicago neighborhoods to work towards comprehensive community development on the platform of urban teacher education.
 By living, teaching, and learning in a partner community, teacher candidates learn more about how their role as “teacher” fits together with the social, cultural, and educational landscape of the targeted community and school.